Hopf BiGalois Theory for Hopf Algebroids: Hopf Galois extensions of Hopf algebroids

 \end{proof}

 In the theory of Galois and biGalois objects, monoidal "fiber" functors are always given by Galois extensions \cite{U87,U89}.
-At this time we cannot prove a full analog of this statement, but we have the following partial result: \begin{prop} Let $P$ be a right $\cL$-comodule algebra such that we have a monoidal functor as in \Cref{cotensor-monoidal}.
-Then $P$ is an anti-right $\cL$-Galois extension. \end{prop} \begin{proof} We have a commutative diagram
+At this time we cannot prove a full analog of this statement, but we have the following partial result: \begin{prop} Let $P$ be a right $\cL$-comodule algebra with $N\subset P^{\co \CL}$ and such that we have a monoidal functor as in \Cref{cotensor-monoidal}.
+Then $P$ is an anti-right $\cL$-Galois extension. \end{prop} \begin{proof} Because the functor preserves the tensor units, we have $N\cong P\Box^\CL B=P^{\co \CL}$.
+The isomorphism between coinvariants and cotensor product we used is a special case of (the coopposite version of) \Cref{coinvariants vs cotensor product}.
+We have a commutative diagram

 where $f$ is the isomorphism from \Cref{lem:ulbrichanalog}. \end{proof}